radarlabs/radar-sdk-ios/MIGRATION.md

 # Migration guides

 ## 3.8.x to 3.9.0
-- The `Radar.autocompleteQuery(query:near:layers:limit:country:expandUnits:completionHandler:)` method is now `Radar.autocompleteQuery(query:near:layers:limit:country:mailable:completionHandler:)`.
+- The `Radar.autocomplete(query:near:layers:limit:country:expandUnits:completionHandler:)` method is now `Radar.autocomplete(query:near:layers:limit:country:mailable:completionHandler:)`.

 ## 3.6.x to 3.7.0
 - Custom events have been renamed to conversions.